reshmabidikar/slate/source/includes/_invoice.md

 **Response**

-If successful, returns a status code of 201 and an empty body.
-A location item is also returned in the header, giving the UUID of the generated invoice (if any).
+If successful, returns a status code of 201 and an invoice item object.

 ### Create tax items